px39n/ClimateTB/README.md

 ClimateTB is a powerful Python package designed for preprocessing and visualizing climate data.
 This tutorial will guide you through the main features and usage of ClimateTB.

+**Check hw4.ipynb** (A homework examplein Notre Dame University: Applied Atmosphere) for more tutorials.

 ## Installation

 To install ClimateTB, you can use pip: